lwalsh6/Group_Assignment_2_Movie_Collection/README.md

 * Learning to switch from a user-made linked list to the one that's pre-programmed in C++ was a bit confusing.
 * Using iterator logic not only to move through the data structure but as parameters to methods.

+## Work Distribution

+* Design decisions and iterator logic were discussed over Discord
+* We each did approximately half of the functions and the documentation while discussing implementation